hyplixchat/docs/README.md

    - **Security**(Hosting)
        while Colderry is making sure the code is secure and without bugs, MCorange is making sure noone can hack the Server, hardening the machine, looking out for any ddos atacks.
+   - **Documentiation**
+       Making docs is hard but realy usefull for developers and users!

   ### [Colderry](https://github.com/colderry)